 Once upon a time, there used to be limited K-12 education options for students and their families’ decisions.
 Now, so many options are available that it can be overwhelming for families to decide on the best fit for their child.
-It can also be equally overwhelming for businesses that are trying to market K-12 schools successfully.
+It can also be equally overwhelming for businesses trying to market K-12 schools successfully.

 Today’s most common options for K-12 schooling fall under one of five categories: Public Schools, Private Schools, Charter Schools, Virtual Schools, or Homeschooling.
-Depending on personal preference and short and longer-term goals, there are positives and negatives to any of these options.
+Depending on personal preference and short and longer-term goals, any options have positives and negatives.

 Typically operate under an initiative based on the premise that students have a better chance of success when connected to three kinds of support.
 These supports include opportunities to serve or volunteer, close ties to social networks that include friends, neighbors, family, faith communities, and civic groups; and responsive services close to home, including an effective response system built on core values and beliefs:

 These core values and beliefs often include:

 - High standards: They set and maintain high academic standards for all schools that drive curriculum, instruction, and assessment.
 All students are expected to achieve.

 - Flexibility: All schools—including the least successful schools—are provided the flexibility, resources, and support required to allow all students to achieve success.